GFDRR/CCDR-tools/docs/run_tc.md

 ## Running the analysis

 - Select the country first.
+The country must be located within the hazard extent (tropics) for the analysis to start.
 Sub-national boundaries for level 1 and 2 can be fetched automatically.
 Else, you can load custom boundaries as geopackage (WGS 84).
 You will need to specify the field to be used to run zonal statistics, and related label name (e.g. ADM3_PCODE and ADM3_EN).
     ```{figure} images/GUI_TC_country.png
     ---
     width: 100%